 Politically, the Research Triangle seems about as liberal as the San Francisco Bay Area!
 Check out these photos.
 Admittedly, however, this impression might have been skewed a little bit by hanging out with Dan.
 E.g., in the morning one of the first things he did was call Senator Libby Dole’s office to voice his displeasure to her support of the “nuclear option” (he also was trying to get me to call Senator Feinstein but no staffers were available for the call; oh darn.)
 Then when we went to MetroSport to play racquetball, he gave the woman behind the counter a flier that asked her not “to let Bush ‘go nuclear’ on the Supreme Court”.
 The woman, one of the many very friendly people here, was keen to listen and even sympathetic to Dan’s cause.

 We then went to Fosters’ for lunch in Chapel Hill and Tupelos in Hillsborogh.
-So far every place we have eaten at has been really excellent, with super friendly people and great food with reasonable prices (esp. with Dan’s Entertainment card).
+So far every place we have eaten at has been really excellent, with super friendly people and great food with reasonable prices (especially with Dan’s Entertainment card).
 There seemed to be lots of beautiful, smiling people here everywhere we went.

 One last thing–in my two days here, I have not met a single person with a southern accent.
 I no longer even think of the Research Triangle as part of “the South” anymore.